jamf/Replicator/README.md

 Download [Replicator](https://github.com/jamf/Replicator/releases/latest/download/Replicator.zip)</br>

-A tool to synchronize configurations between Jamf Pro servers.
-Export configurations and save locally, then upload them to another Jamf Pro server.
-You can also use the tool to delete configurations from a server.
+A tool to synchronize objects between Jamf Pro servers.
+Export objects and save locally, then upload them to another Jamf Pro server.
+You can also use the tool to delete objects from a server.

 ![image](./Replicator/images/replicator1.png "Replicator")

-Migrate items from one Jamf server, or XML file(s), to another.
-If an item (based on name) within a category exists on both source and destination, the destination item will be updated with values from the source server.
+Replicate items from one Jamf server, or XML file(s), to another.
+If an object (based on name) exists on both source and destination, the destination object will be updated with values from the source server.
 </br></br>

 Username and password fields can be hidden/shown using the disclosure tringle on the left.